 Public health authorities have access to evidence-based information to integrate research findings into policy for improved public health preparedness and resilience, including training of health care staff and enhanced long-term disease management guidelines.

-Scope: Viral and bacterial infections can have long-lasting consequences on quality of life of patients, leaving them with long-term chronic conditions after the acute phase of the infection has resolved.

-Conditions such as Long COVID, post-sepsis syndrome, and chronic complications from Lyme disease pose a growing public health and economic challenge.
+Scope: Microbial infections can lead to long-lasting consequences on patients’ quality of life, leading to long-term conditions characterised by persistent inflammation, organ damage, and impaired functional capacity, which pose a growing public health and economic challenge.
 These conditions are insufficiently understood, underdiagnosed, and lack effective treatments.
 Advancing research into their prevention, treatment and management is essential to improving patient outcomes, reducing healthcare burdens, and strengthening workforce productivity.

+The topic is open to long-term conditions resulting from infections by any type of microorganism (including viruses, bacteria, parasites, and fungi), which persist after the initial infection has resolved.
+Research linked to cancer is excluded as it will be covered by the Cancer Mission.

-Proposals should aim to develop innovative approaches for the management of post-viral and post-bacterial conditions, addressing several of the following research areas:
+Proposals should aim to develop innovative approaches for the prevention, diagnosis, and management of post-infection conditions.
+Proposals should address most of the following research areas:

-Identify protective and risk factors associated with the development of post-infection conditions to inform targeted prevention strategies.
+Identify protective and risk factors associated with the development of post-infection conditions to inform targeted prevention strategies, by integrating relevant information such as genetics, epigenetics, immune or inflammatory responses, and/or other relevant factors.

-Increased understanding of the pathophysiology of post-infection conditions to identify biomarkers and develop clinically validated diagnostic approaches for early detection, disease progression and/or treatment optimisation.
+Increased understanding of the pathophysiology of post-infection conditions (including inflammatory aspects) to identify biomarkers and develop clinically validated diagnostic approaches for early detection, disease progression and/or treatment optimisation.

-Develop and validate preventive and/or therapeutic interventions, including targeted pharmacological treatments, repurposing of existing drugs or precision medicine approaches, through early-stage clinical trials[1] that demonstrate clinical safety and efficacy.
+Develop and validate preventive and/or therapeutic interventions, including targeted pharmacological treatments, repurposing of existing drugs or precision medicine approaches, through early-stage clinical trials that demonstrate clinical safety and efficacy.

-Identify effective rehabilitation approaches, including physical therapy, cognitive interventions, and psychological support, to enhance patient recovery and quality of life.
+Identify effective supportive rehabilitation approaches, including physical therapy, cognitive interventions, and psychological support, to enhance patient recovery, mental health and quality of life and evaluate their effectiveness.

 Examine best practices for integrating post-infectious disease management into primary and specialised healthcare settings, improving coordination among healthcare professionals.